yast/ycp-killer/README.md

 [yaml]: http://en.wikipedia.org/wiki/YAML

 ```
 # A list of modules this one depends on to compile.
+Only direct dependencies
+# need to be stated here (the indirect ones are computed automatically when
+# needed).
 # Default: []
 deps:
   - yast2